Arkansas High School Football Top 25 State Rankings - Oct. 15, 2025

-Another week of the high school football season is completed in Alabama, and it is time to look at the updated High School on SI Alabama top 25 high school football rankings.
+With another week of the high school football season completed in the state of Arkansas, it is time we look at the updated top 25 high school football rankings in The Natural State.

-The top five remains the same as last week, but we have some new teams that have entered the top 10.
-Muscle Shoals, Jackson and Spain Park enter the top 10 this week after each had impressive victories a week ago.
+Bryant, Bentonville, Greenwood, Rogers, Robinson, Greenbrier and Searcy all currently sit at 6-0.
+Meanwhile, Conway, Arkadelphia and Lakeside, who are currently 5-1 and sit inside the top 10 also won in impressive fashion last week.

-In the 10-25 range, there were no new teams that entered the top 25, but the rankings were reshuffled as a result of some key losses.
-There are a number of teams who climbed two spots, but the team that had the biggest drop was Carver Montgomery.
-The Wolverines fell from #8 to #21 after suffering a 58-35 loss to Central-Phenix City.
+Dardanelle and Southside (Batesville) also currently sit at 6-0 while they slowly creep up the rankings with each passing week.

 Full rankings are listed below: